devsetgo/devsetgo_lib/docs/database/database_configuration.md

 This will create a new DBConfig instance with a SQLAlchemy engine configured according to the parameters in the config dictionary.

+- Confirmed by testing [SQLITE, PostrgeSQL]
+- To Be Tested [MySQL, Oracle, MSSQL] and should be considered experimental

 #### Supported Features by Database

 | Option | SQLite | PostgreSQL | MySQL | Oracle | MSSQL |